 Sure, the surface area of each hand is relatively small in relation to the rest of the body, but even across such a limited surface, some parts can hurt more than others.
-According to Astrid Elizabeth, co-owner of New York’s Somewhere, “the closer to the fingers, the more pain you’ll experience.”
+According to Astrid Elisabeth, co-owner of New York’s Somewhere, “the closer to the fingers, the more pain you’ll experience.”
 As you inch up the hand toward the fingers, sensory nerves become increasingly concentrated, intensifying the sensation of pain.
 If you’re planning to get a small hand tattoo that straddles your knuckles then you can expect more discomfort than if you were to get that same design across the center or side of your hand.

 Another factor that contributes to the amount of pain you’ll feel during the tattooing process is time.
 Hand tattoos aren’t huge – generally not larger than palm-sized unless the design extends up the fingers or down the wrist – but they often take longer to complete than similarly sized designs placed elsewhere simply because tattooing hands is difficult.
-Elizabeth explains that hand pieces demand more precision and revision than tattoos in other locations and still typically require touch-ups.
+Elisabeth explains that hand pieces demand more precision and revision than tattoos in other locations and still typically require touch-ups.

 Different styles can also add to the amount of time your tattoo will take to complete, and the longer it takes to finish, the more pain you’re likely to experience.
 “The time a tattoo takes to finish varies based on the artist,” Mariah continues.
 “A hand poke artist might spend hours doing a hand tattoo.
 And artists who do a lot of portraiture or shading will probably take longer as well.
 It’s really based on what you’re getting, how your artist works and their method of tattooing, and how your skin is accepting the tattoo.”